Vietnam Veterans Memorial: Names

 There are circumstances that allow for a name to be added to the Memorial, but the death must be directly attributed to a wound received within the combat zone while on active duty.
 The determination of addition is made by the Department of Defense.
 In these cases, the name is added according to the date of injury—not the date of death.

 The names of 32 men were erroneously included in the memorial, and while those names remain on the wall, they have been removed from the databases and printed directories.
 The extra names resulted from a deliberate decision to err on the side of inclusiveness, with 38 questionable names being included.
 One person, whose name was added as late as 1992, had gone AWOL immediately upon his return to the United States after his second completed tour of duty.
 His survival only came to the attention of government authorities in 1996.

-There are eight women’s names included in the memorial - Eleanor Grace Alexander, Pamela Dorothy Donovan, Carol Ann Drazba, Annie Ruth Graham, Elizabeth Ann Jones, Mary Therese Klinker, Sharon Ann Lane, and Hedwig Diane Orlowski.
+There are eight women's names included in the memorial—Eleanor Grace Alexander, Pamela Dorothy Donovan, Carol Ann Drazba, Annie Ruth Graham, Elizabeth Ann Jones, Mary Therese Klinker, Sharon Ann Lane, and Hedwig Diane Orlowski.
 All were nurses.

-The Three Servicemen
+Three Servicemen

-A component of the Memorial, located a short distance from the Wall, is a bronze statue named The Three Servicemen (sometimes called The Three Soldiers).
+A component of the Memorial, located a short distance from the Wall, is a bronze statue named Three Servicemen (sometimes called Three Soldiers).
 The work depicts three soldiers.
 Two are purposefully identifiable as European American and African American, while the third is intended to represent all other ethnic groups in America.
 In their final arrangement, the statue and the Wall appear to interact with one another, with the soldiers looking on in solemn tribute at the names of their fallen comrades.
 The distance between the two allows them to interact without affecting the design of the other.

-Women's Memorial
+Vietnam Women's Memorial

-The Vietnam Women's Memorial is a memorial dedicated to the women of the United States who served in the Vietnam War, most of whom were nurses.
+The Vietnam Women's Memorial is dedicated to the women of the United States who served in the Vietnam War, most of whom were nurses.
 It serves as a reminder of the importance of women in the conflict.
 It depicts three uniformed women with a wounded soldier.
 It is located on the National Mall in Washington, D.C., a short distance south of The Wall, north of the Reflecting Pool.
 It was authorized by separate legislation from that of the Vietnam Veterans Memorial.